 The TCJA tax reform added Section 461(l) to the tax code, and it applies to individuals (not corporations) for tax years 2018 through 2025.

-If one of your businesses will have a loss in excess of the limits, we should start discussing planning opportunities as soon as possible.
+If one of your businesses will have a loss in excess, we should start discussing planning opportunities as soon as possible.
 The longer we wait, the fewer opportunities we will have to limit or, better yet, eliminate the damage.
 We will help you determine your business excess loss.

 We're Here to Help